spateria/FedART/README.md

      - `saved_args/<dataset>` directory saves the arguments or parameters related to the given dataset.
      - `src` directory contains the federated learning code.
        - `setup_fl.py` contains the arguments or parameters corresponding to different datasets.
 It also calls the `run_ccordinator` function to start the `experiment_coordinator` (described below).
        - `experiment_coordinator.py` contains code for loading data from `data/<dataset>`, normalizing it, partitioning it among different clients, doing train-test splits, and preparing data for global testing and training a baseline non-FL centralized model.
 This is where _nonIID_ or _IID_ partitioning happens (see `prep_client_data` function).
-Furthermore, it creates the directories `partitioned_data`, `learned_models`, and `saved_args`.
+Furthermore, it creates the directories `partitioned_data`, `learned_models`, `evaluation_results`, and `saved_args`.
 It saves the partitioned data and the dataset-related arguments while the models are saved later by the clients and server.
 It also implements functions for evaluating the models.
        - `clients_runner.py` loads the partitioned data from `partitioned_data/<dataset>` directory and runs multiple parallel client processes.
 The client processes connect to the server using sockets.
        -  `server_runner.py` runs the federated learning server process.
 The server connects to the clients using sockets.
      - `FedART` directory contains the implementation of the FedART server, FedART clients, and the underlying Fusion ART model (see `Base` directory).